 - 1. Remove the Outer Cover.
 (See Outer Cover.) - 2.
 Remove the Bottom Cover.
 (See Bottom Cover.) - 3.
-Remove the duct extension to access 1 of the 4 Phillips-head screws that attach the transformer to the baseplate.
-(See Lower Cooling Motor Removal, step 4.)
+Remove the 4 Phillips-head screws that attach the transformer to the baseplate.

 Before disconnecting the primary and secondary wire connections, note the wire locations.
 The wire connectors are firmly attached and DO NOT use releasing locking tabs.